chipmuenk/pyfda/README.md

 * **xlwt** and / or **XlsxWriter** for exporting filter coefficients as *.xls(x) files

 ### Installing pyFDA
 There is only one version of pyfda for all supported operating systems, Python and Qt versions.
-Unfortunately, some of the installers insist of providing specific versions.
-You can also install directly from source.
-#### conda
-If you use the Anaconda distribution, you can install pyfda directly from my Anaconda channel Chipmuenk using

-    conda install --channel https://conda.anaconda.org/Chipmuenk pyfda
+As there are no binaries included, you can simply install from the source.

 #### pip
 This is the most convenient way:

     pip install pyfda

+#### conda
+If you use the Anaconda distribution, you can install pyfda from my Anaconda channel `Chipmuenk` using

+    conda install --channel https://conda.anaconda.org/Chipmuenk pyfda

+Unfortunately, Anaconda insists on providing OS- and Python-specific versions for `pyfda`.
+I'm working on that, help is appreciated ...

 #### setup.py